JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 ### 1.6.5 Model Fitting using Upsampled Training Data | Hyperparameter Tuning | Validation <a class="anchor" id="1.6.5"></a>

 #### 1.6.5.1 Individual Classifier <a class="anchor" id="1.6.5.1"></a>

+[Synthetic Minority Oversampling Technique](https://dl.acm.org/doi/10.5555/1622407.1622416) is specifically designed to increase the representation of the minority class by generating new minority instances between existing instances.
+The new instances created are not just the copy of existing minority cases, instead for each minority class instance, the algorithm generates synthetic examples by creating linear combinations of the feature vectors between that instance and its k nearest neighbors.
+The synthetic samples are placed along the line segments connecting the original instance to its neighbors.

+[Logistic Regression](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=360300) models the relationship between the probability of an event (among two outcome levels) by having the log-odds of the event be a linear combination of a set of predictors weighted by their respective parameter estimates.
+The parameters are estimated via maximum likelihood estimation by testing different values through multiple iterations to optimize for the best fit of log odds.
+All of these iterations produce the log likelihood function, and logistic regression seeks to maximize this function to find the best parameter estimates.
+Given the optimal parameters, the conditional probabilities for each observation can be calculated, logged, and summed together to yield a predicted probability.

+[Hyperparameter Tuning](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is an iterative process that involves experimenting with different hyperparameter combinations, evaluating the model's performance, and refining the hyperparameter values to achieve the best possible performance on new, unseen data - aimed at building effective and well-generalizing machine learning models.
+A model's performance depends not only on the learned parameters (weights) during training but also on hyperparameters, which are external configuration settings that cannot be learned from the data.

 ```python